aitorsanz/lab1-git-race/description.md

 ##To get started with Travis CI

  1. Sign in to Travis CI with your GitHub account, accepting the GitHub access permissions confirmation.
- 2. Once you’re signed in, and we’ve synchronized your repositories from GitHub, go to your profile page and enable Travis CI for the repository you want to build.
+ 2. Once you’re signed in, and Travis has synchronized your repositories from GitHub, go to your profile page and enable Travis CI for the repository you want to build.
- 3. Add a .travis.yml file to your repository to tell Travis CI what to build.
+ 3. Add a `.travis.yml` file to your repository to tell Travis CI what to build.
- 4. Add the .travis.yml file to git, commit and push, to trigger a Travis CI build, travis only runs a build on the commits you push AFTER adding the repository to Travis.
+ 4. Add the `.travis.yml` file to git, commit and push, to trigger a Travis CI build, travis only runs a build on the commits you push AFTER adding the repository to Travis.
  5. Check the build status page to see if your build passes or fails.

 #INSTALLING GRADLE ON WINDOWS 7